dianaelena1/dianaelena1/ReadMe.md

 ![Profile View Counter](https://komarev.com/ghpvc/?username=Tanu-N-Prabhu)
 ## **About me**
-:pushpin: Associate IT Consultant at msg-systems Romania \
+:pushpin: IT Consultant at msg-systems Romania \
 :mortar_board: Phd Student at Technical University of Cluj-Napoca\
 :pushpin: I’m eager to collaborate with other content creators\
 :rocket: My goal for 2022 is to get better at JavaScript and other Front-End technologies